 Mass planting of Petunias Mass planting of Azaleas

-4. Planting on Berms-Berms are little man-made hills that can be used to provide interest in an overly-large expanse of yard, improve drainage, to give dimension to flat landscapes, create a privacy cove, function as a barrier from wind or water, and buffer against road noise.
-Berms are great aesthetic solutions to cover that bland concrete on all of those elevated homes.
+4. Planting on Berms-Berms are little man-made hills that can be used to provide interest in an overly-large expanse of yard.
+Berms improve drainage, give some dimension to flat landscapes, create a privacy cove, function as a barrier from wind or water, and buffer against road noise.
+Berms are great aesthetic solutions to contrast the bland concrete columns on elevated homes.

 Check out my “Gardening Tip of the Week” and send your gardening questions to: